rb1t/scripts/archupdate/README.md

 # About Arch Update

-This essentially just runs `sudo pacman -Syu` from your Favorites. however, it also includes an icon and instructions below to configure as a "desktop" icon in KDE.
+The goal is simply to have a quick/convenient way to update the system with minimal clicks/typing.
+This essentially just runs `sudo pacman -Syu` and `yay --noconfirm`.
+However, it also includes an icon and instructions below to configure as a "desktop"/Favorites icon in KDE.
 I.e., if you want to add to the Application Launcher (AKA "start menu").
-The goal is simply to have a quick/convenient way to update the system.

 ## Requirements

 - Arch Linux
-- KDE
+- KDE Plasma

 ## Instructions